TerenceChe/Last-Minute-Excuse/README.md

 2. `pip install -r requirements.txt` (or set up a venv and then do this)
 3. `flask --app server run`

+Note: If these commands do not work, try running with py/python/python3 and with/without the -m flag.

 Keep the server running in a separate terminal

 #### Setup frontend